lurbano/rpi-led-strip/README.md

 # RPi-sensor-setup
- Instructions for setting up raspberry pi to use as a sensor.
+ Instructions for setting up a headless raspberry pi to control a LED strip.

  # References: